tetcoin/tetcoin/roadmap/implementers-guide/src/protocol-approval.md

 Among these, we have two distinct VRF output computations:

 `RelayVRFModulo` runs several distinct samples whose VRF input is the `RelayVRFStory` and the sample number.
 It computes the VRF output with `schnorrkel::vrf::VRFInOut::make_bytes` using the context "A&V Core", reduces this number modulo the number of availability cores, and outputs the candidate just declared available by, and included by aka leaving, that availability core.
 We drop any samples that return no candidate because no candidate was leaving the sampled availability core in this relay chain block.
-We choose three samples initially, but we could make polkadot more secure and efficient by increasing this to four or five, and reducing the backing checks accordingly.
+We choose three samples initially, but we could make tetcoin more secure and efficient by increasing this to four or five, and reducing the backing checks accordingly.
 All successful `RelayVRFModulo` samples are assigned delay tranche zero.

 There is no sampling process for `RelayVRFDelay` and `RelayEquivocation`.
 We instead run them on specific candidates and they compute a delay from their VRF output.  `RelayVRFDelay` runs for all candidates included under, aka declared available by, a relay chain block, and inputs the associated VRF output via `RelayVRFStory`.  `RelayEquivocation` runs only on candidate block equivocations, and inputs their block hashes via the `RelayEquivocation` story.